-\subsection{Initial Model Evaluation}
+\subsection{Initial model evaluation}

-In order to develop a memristor model using superstatistical methods, an initial evaluation of the current state-of-the-art was conducted.
+In order to develop a memristor model using superstatistical methods, an initial evaluation of currently used models was conducted.
 The best performing model was then taken and used as the basis for further development.
 For this initial selection, the models were fitted to one, averaged $i$--$v$ cycle, as depicted in Fig.~\ref{fig:mem_measurements_iv_avg}.
-In total, six models were considered for the initial evaluation, including the model by Chang {\it et al.}~\cite{memristor_chang}, the generalized model by Yakopcic {\it et al.}~\cite{generalized_memristor_model}, the model by Bakar {\it et al.}~\cite{abu_bakar_model}, as well as three variants of the updated model by Yakopcic {\it et al.}~\cite{updated_generalized_model} as specified by Eq.~(\ref{eq:iv_yakopcic_model}).
-The latter three variants were defined by the selection of $h_k(v)$ in~\eqref{eq:hk_yakopcic_model} and are listed in Table~\ref{table:yakopcic_model_denotations}.
-The models were chosen as they showcase the evolution of memristor understanding, and exhibit a trend of increasing complexity.
+In total, six models were considered for the initial evaluation, including the model by Chang {\it et al.}~\cite{memristor_chang}, the generalized model by Yakopcic {\it et al.}~\cite{generalized_memristor_model}, the model by Bakar {\it et al.}~\cite{abu_bakar_model}, as well as three variants of the updated model by Yakopcic {\it et al.}~\cite{updated_generalized_model} as specified by \eqref{eq:iv_yakopcic_model}.
+The latter three variants were defined by the selection of $h_k(v)\;(k=1,2)$ in \eqref{eq:hk_yakopcic_model} as follows: